-Our knowledgeable host told us that Dr. Mackenzie constructed the 504-yard par 5 fourth hole around one of the enormous sand dunes found on the property.
+Our knowledgeable host told us that Dr. Mackenzie constructed the 461-meter (504-yard) par 5 fourth hole around one of the enormous sand dunes found on the property.
 Using the sand dune to his advantage, he routed the hole up and over the ridge.
 With a trio of fairway bunkers on the left, the tee shot on the uphill dogleg right is blind.
 If we learned anything during our day at Kingston Heath, we learned that fairway bunkers are key to any measure of success on the Melbourne Sandbelt.
-Focusing on the bunkers as my target, I hit driver solidly.
+Focusing on the bunkers as my target, I hit my driver solidly.
 I watched nervously as it came down right on target, carrying the bunkers and finishing on top of the ridge on the left side of the fairway.

 In our golf travels, we have found that Mackenzie typically provides opportunities to the green if you are able to put your tee shot in the correct positions.
 However, the fourth at the West Course may be the exception to his standard.
 Because Menekse found the center cut of the fairway but was forced to contend with the 3 enormous bunkers that protect the large green on the right.
 There is a ridge that almost divides this huge green into two, so be sure to check the pin placement when considering your approach.

 The Famous Fifth at The West Course